HYDROTHERAPY: How to Treat Diseases with water

 Contrast bath or Hot and Cold treatment.
 Is a local bath which covers the feet and ankles.
 This is one of the best water treatments (hot and cold bath).
 This treatment may be used for one part of the body, like an arm or a leg, or the whole body, which is put into hot and then, cold water.

 The contrast shower; this is another highly effective treatment—.
 This treatment acts as a healthy stimulant and energizer, promoting good circulation and all-around physical health.
-It involves the bathing the whole body, unlike contrast bath or Hot and Cold bath that require the submersion of only a part or parts of the body in water.
+It involves bathing the whole body, unlike contrast bath or Hot and Cold bath that require the submersion of only a part or parts of the body in water.

 Even patients who have been plagued with recurring colds for months have found this remedy effective.
-By taking a daily hot shower and ending with a quick cold shower, many were able to remain free from
+By taking a daily hot shower and ending with a quick cold shower, many were able to remain free from common cold.

 Why use water in the two different states- hot and cold?
 Here is what happens to the body when hot and cold water is applied to the skin.